ldv1/ICA_for_demixing_images/README.md

 the middle row shows the mixed images, and the bottom row gives the results of the demixing with ICA.

-The second picture from the left is inverted.
+The second picture from the left at the bottom is inverted.

 ## Authors
 Laurent de Vito